serverless/serverless/docs/guides/dashboard/monitoring/sdk/nodejs.md

 This method can be used to capture `Error` objects, as well as any combination of strings.
-If only an `Error` object is provided, then the stack trace in Console will show the stack trace of the error object.
+If only an `Error` object is provided, then the stack trace in Dashboard will show the stack trace of the error object.
 If a string, or a combination of a string and `Error`, are provided, then the stack trace of the `console.error` will be captured.